ven-ajie/SimpleMarketMaker/README.md

 # deribit
-deribit mm-replication (a modified version from https://github.com/deribit/deribit-api-python)
+deribit mm-replication (a modified version of https://github.com/deribit/deribit-api-python)

 A copy paste only project made by a non-programmer.
 Please do not use the code for actual trading